scblur869/MQTT-to-Kinesis-Data-Streams/README.md

 S3 Firehose delivery in Parquet format
 ![S3 Files ](img/s3.png)

-Once you have this data in S3, you can use Glue to crawl the data stored in S3, then use Athena as a SQL workbench to query it...
+Once you have this data in S3, you can use AWS Glue to crawl the data stored in S3, then use Amazon Athena as a SQL workbench to query it...
 ![Athena](img/athena-2.png)